TakuSemba/JetHub/README.md

 ## Architecture

-This app uses MVVM architecture and follows the guildline shown [here](https://developer.android.com/jetpack/docs/guide).
+This app is a single-activity application and uses MVVM architecture and follows the guildline shown [here](https://developer.android.com/jetpack/docs/guide).

-This is also a single-activity application.
-All screen transitions are done by [Navigation](https://developer.android.com/guide/navigation?hl=ja).

 ```kt
 //--- Activity / Fragments / Compose ---//